 Take 2 minutes to contact your members of Congress and urge them to:

-- Preserve NEI as a dedicated institute within NIH
+- Preserve NEI to support vision as a national priority within NIH

 Your voice can help protect the future of sight.
 Take action today!